ekarulf/wsgi_googleauth/README.txt

 A simple mod_wsgi authentication handler that queries Google Accounts.
 This includes "Google Apps" accounts as well as regular Google Accounts (gmail.com)

+It is unclear to the author if this is a very stable polished hack or a terrible program.
+It works well enough for most people.

 Background
 ----------
 I originally wrote this for mod_python to authenticate Subversion users against Google Apps for the Washington University Aerospace Systems Laboratory  (http://asl.wustl.edu).
 The traditional / preferred methods of using web authentication would not work as the Subversion clients only support HTTP authentication.

+Throughout 2009 I continued deploying the mod_python authentication script for various labs and small companies.
+Eventually in December 2009, I decided to clean up the code and formally open source the application.

 The new version, written in December 2009, has been updated to `Link mod_wsgi http://code.google.com/p/modwsgi/` and Python 2.6.
 Back-porting to earlier versions of Python should be fairly straightforward, my reason for using Python 2.6 is just to improve clarity.